 Codecs

-Narrow Band codecs reproduce the audio bandwidth of the PSTN.
+Narrow Band codecs encode the same frequency range as is used in the PSTN.
 The following codecs, widely used in IP based voice networks, shall be supported as described in the tables below.
 Codecs in the Group 1 column in each table MUST be supported for both transmission and reception across the NNI.
 Codecs in the Group 2 columns in each table SHOULD be supported for both transmission and reception across the NNI.

 Table 5.3 - Mandatory and Optional Narrow Band Codecs